medplum/medplum/packages/docs/src/pages/blueprints/index.md

 ## Custom EHR

 Build a custom EHR to streamline provider workflow.
 Implement bespoke clinical workflows with high levels of automation and quality assurance.
-[Learn More](blueprints/custom-ehr)
+[Learn More](/blueprints/custom-ehr)

 ## Provider Portal and FHIR API

 Create an intuitive portal for referring physicians and support integrations into their systems via FHIR API.
-Ensure that referring physicians only see data related to their patients.
+Ensure that referring physicians only see data related to their patients.[Learn More](/blueprints/provider-portal)

 ## LIS/LIMS and Lab Network